-In any pointings, joints are raked and they are completed flush with the face of the brick masonry.
+In any pointing, joints are raked and completed flush with the face of the brick masonry.

-The sides are correctly trimmed.
-It is the easiest type of pointings, which is extensively used in masonry work.
+The sides are correctly trimmed, it is the easiest method in which is extensively used in masonry work.

-This type of pointings is suitable to withstand the work of bricks of better texture and better quality mortar.
+It is suitable to withstand the work of bricks better texture and better quality mortar.

-In this type of pointings, the raked joints are filled up flush with face or the wail and semicircular notches are formed by a special tool.
+In this rubbed pointings, the raked joints are filled up, flush with face or the wail and semicircular notches are formed by a special tool.

-This type of pointings is commonly used, it improves the appearance, of the wail.
+It is commonly used to improves the appearance of the wail.

-In this type, the mortar is pressed into the joints and finished flush with the face of the wall.
+In this Tuck Pointing, the mortar is pressed into the joints and finished flush with the face of the wall.